NexPlayer/iOS-SDK/getting-started.md

 }
 ```

-That’s all there is to it; just make sure your HLS media URL, "http://your.media.com/index.m3u8" for example, is availble on the network and this simple program will load and play that content.
+That’s all; just make sure your HLS media URL, "http://your.media.com/index.m3u8" for example, is available on the network and this simple program will load and play that content.

 > **Warning** Bitcode is not supported yet.
 To disable Bitcode, the build option Enable Bitcode in the Build Settings of the target of your App should be set to No.